IgorKovr/DDoS-to-stop-the-war/README.md

 - <a id="raw-url" href="https://raw.githubusercontent.com/IgorKovr/DDoS-to-stop-the-war/main/fuck_putin.sh">Ckick Here. </a> File -> Save as.

 3. Open terminal
 - Mac: Open Spotlight (Cmd+Space), type "terminal"
 - Win: Press Windows+R to open “Run” box.
 Type “cmd” and then click “OK”

-4. Copy-paste the following command and press enter
+4. Copy-paste the following commands, press enter after each

-`docker run -d -p 80:80 docker/getting-started && cd Desktop/ && chmod +x fuck_putin.sh && sh fuck_putin.sh`
+- Start the Docker: `docker run -d -p 80:80 docker/getting-started`
+- Run the Script: `chmod +x Desktop/fuck_putin.sh && sh Desktop/fuck_putin.sh`

 5. Type in the number of connections in thousands.
 Usualy it's 1 to 20, depending on your internet connection.
 Increment the value until you start noticing it on your internet speed.

-#### If you know what git is:
+#### Using git:

 2. Clone this Repository
-3. Go to the repository folder and run `sh fuck_putin.sh`
+3. Run `sh fuck_putin.sh`
 4. git pull time-to-time to update the targets